oluwada/UMBC-DATA606-Capstone/docs/report.md

 ## Data Preprocessing

-To prepare the data for modeling incorporating the categorical columns have to be numerically encoded to be included in the process.
+To prepare the data for modeling  with a dataset incorporating numerically encoding must be included in the process.

-For the feature colummn : Exposure
+For the feature column : Exposure
+The 3 categories : Air, Smog, and Unknown are one hot encoded so each category is properly represented

+The target column: Diet is label encoded
+ND: 0
+VDD : 1

+## Modeling